poldap/clock_sync_and_range/README.md

 To execute our code, you will need to be familiar with Jupyter notebooks running Python code.
 For that, you can refer to any of the several freely available tutorials, like [this one](https://codingthesmartway.com/getting-started-with-jupyter-notebook-for-python/).
 After installation of the required packages, navigate to the folder where this repository has been cloned and execute jupyter notebook to launch the Jupyter notebook server ihttps://codingthesmartway.com/getting-started-with-jupyter-notebook-for-python/n that folder.
 Then, a simple click to any of the `*.ipynb` files listed in the Jupyter notebook website loads it on a new tab, where controls for running our code are available.

 In the following, we go through the different notebooks included and explain what each of them contains. **YOU DO NOT NEED TO RUN THE JUPYTER NOTEBOOKS IN A SPECIFIC ORDER**.
 Each notebook automatically imports all the required dependencies.
-In particular, if you are interested in the numerical results, i.e. plots in our papaer we suggest to directly look at [empirical_results.ipynb](https://nbviewer.jupyter.org/github/poldap/clock_sync_and_range/blob/master/empirical_results.ipynb).
+In particular, if you are interested in the numerical results, i.e. plots in Section V of our paper, we suggest to directly look at [empirical_results.ipynb](https://nbviewer.jupyter.org/github/poldap/clock_sync_and_range/blob/master/empirical_results.ipynb).
 If you are interested in the set-up used to simulate a physical system of two nodes that operate following the protocol described in [Fig.1](#Fig.1) and Section II.
 A of [[1]](#ourpaper), see [Simulated nodes.ipynb](https://nbviewer.jupyter.org/github/poldap/clock_sync_and_range/blob/master/simulated_nodes.ipynb)

 ### Imports and library of basic functions.ipynb
 In this notebook we provide the basic imports and self-defined functions needed for the implementation of the different concepts and results considered in our paper [[1]](#ourpaper).